Air Bubbles in Toilet: Causes and Fixes

 When you have air bubbles in your toilet, it can be a sign of a clog which could get worse if not fixed in time.
 The clogs can be anywhere from the toilet, the sewer line, and even the vent pipe as well.
 You can avoid a nasty sewer spill in your toilet with a few easy fixes.

-Bubbles in the toilet are due to negative air pressure from a clog either in the P-trap, sewer line or the vent stack.
-Unclog the toilet and sewer using a toilet plunger, auger or chemicals.
+Bubbles in the toilet are due to negative air pressure from a clog either in the P-trap, sewer line, or vent stack.
+Unclog the toilet and sewer using a toilet plunger, auger, or chemicals.
 Unclog the vent stack with water from a hose or a pole to poke the clog and fix air bubbles in the toilet.

 What causes a toilet to burble?